Glossary

 Green Screen Effect

-The green screen effect is a built-in platform feature (available on TikTok, Instagram Reels, and YouTube Shorts) that replaces the creator's background with a custom image, video clip, or screen recording while keeping the creator visible in the foreground, typically in a small picture-in-picture window.
+The green screen effect is a built-in short-form feature (on TikTok, Instagram Reels, and YouTube Shorts) that replaces the creator's background with a chosen image, video clip, or screen recording while keeping the creator visible in the foreground.
+It lets a creator show a piece of evidence, a screenshot, chart, article, product page, or reference clip, and react to it in the same frame, without any physical studio setup.

 Sound On vs. Sound Off